-If the police act unreasonably in carrying out their search – for example by using excessive force against you or by breaking your things – this could affect whether they're allowed to use any evidence they got from the search when they bring charges against you in court.
-You may also be able to get a court to order them to pay you compensation (see below, “What you can do about an unreasonable or illegal search”).
+If the police act unreasonably in carrying out their search – for example by using excessive force against you or by breaking your things – this could affect whether they’re allowed to use any evidence they got from the search if they bring charges against you in court.
+You may also be able to get a court to order them to pay you compensation.

 Search of property without warrant under statutory power

-- Drugs – The police can enter and search a place or vehicle if they have reasonable grounds for believing that it contains certain illegal drugs, and a drug offence is taking place or about to take place, and it's not practicable to get a warrant.
+- Drugs – The police can enter and search a place or vehicle if they have reasonable grounds to believe that it contains certain illegal drugs, and a drug offence is taking place or about to take place, and it’s not practicable to get a warrant.

-- Weapons – The police can enter and search any place or vehicle, if they have reason to suspect that there are firearms, ammunition, explosives or restricted weapons that are there in violation of certain sections of the Arms Act or that were used in a serious crime.
+- Weapons – The police can enter and search any place or vehicle, if they have reason to suspect that there are firearms, ammunition, explosives or restricted weapons that are there in violation of the Arms Act or that were used in a serious crime.